 Laser Satellite Command Post

-This structure is available once the wide spectrum sensor is researched.
+This structure is available once the laser satellite is researched, beside the wide spectrum sensor.
 Once charged, it allows to order a satellite strike anywhere on the map.
-Select the command post and pick a target to order a strike.
-The satellite requires a few seconds before firing.
+Select the command post and pick a target to order a strike, and it will fire a few seconds after.
 When the structure is built, is comes half-charged.

 Walls will block movement and line of fire of direct weapons.
-Artillery units fire above them as well as towers, provided the wall is not too far from them.
+Artillery units fire above them as well as towers if the wall is not too far from them.

 Tank traps are cheap and frail, but very fast to build and available from start.